himanshusankhala04/spaceExp/README.md

    Logo used for website is from "Icon8" website as embedded html.<br>
    <br>
 3) Hosting <br>
    I have hosted this website on heroku.
+Heroku is a cloud platform as a service (PaaS) supporting several programming languages.
 As it provide python running application to host, which this website was developed on.<br>
    As it have build pack as python so django is able to work on serverside updates for the site.<br>
    <br>
 4) Learning <br>